databio/pepatac/docs/howto/run-looper.md

 ## 2: Configure project files

 To configure your project to use `looper`, you must use a project format called **PEP format**.
-There are multiple examples you can adapt in the `examples/` folder.
-The details for how to construct this are universal to all pipelines that read **PEP**s, including PEPATAC, and you should follow the detailed instructions on [how to create a PEP](https://pepkit.github.io/docs/home/).
-We have included an [example test PEP](https://github.com/databio/pepatac/tree/master/examples/test_project) to get you started.
+There are multiple examples you can adapt in the `examples/` folder (*e.g.* [example test PEP](https://github.com/databio/pepatac/tree/master/examples/test_project)).
+The details for how to construct this are universal to all pipelines that read PEPs, including PEPATAC, and you should follow the detailed instructions on [how to create a PEP](https://pepkit.github.io/docs/home/).
 In short, you need two files for your project:

   1. project config file -- describes output locations, pointers to data, etc.
   2. sample annotation file -- comma-separated value (CSV) list of your samples.